R4mn3t/SteamAchievementAnalytics/README.md

--la --load-api      [apikey] [userid]   Loads user game data with the achievements from the api -lf --load-file     [file]              Loads user game data from a given file -d --dump           [file]              Dumps the user game data to a file (for -lf) -ds --dataset       [dataset]           Outputs data -hu --human                             Get Human info (e.g. total games loaded from the api)
+-la --load-api      [apikey] [userid]   Loads user game data with the achievements from the api -lf --load-file     [file]              Loads user game data from a given file -d --dump           [file]              Dumps the user game data to a file (for -lf) -ds --dataset       [dataset]           Outputs data

 Datasets:
 c       Print total completion